mukunda-/errorcat/README.md

 }
 ```

-I/O has a lot of error conditions that you can't do much about.
-Here is using Errorcat:
+I/O has a lot of annoying error conditions that you can't do much about.
+Here is using
+Errorcat:

 ```
 import (